ODSL Mandatory Preseason Meeting

 It is the responsibilty of every team official, referee, and even spectators to insure that goals are properly anchored during any match, practice, or scrimmage.
 If a goal is unable to be properly anchored, the activity on that field should be abandoned immediately.
 US Consumer Product Safety Commission's Guidelines for Movable Soccer Goal Safety

-Three Ways to Print Roster Labels for Your Game Report Cards
+Two Ways to Print Roster Labels for Your Game Report Cards

 As covered at the preseason meeting, ODSL no longer has the referees use the 10 point system to rate the teams for sportsmanship.
 Now the referees are asked to rate separately the players, coaches, and spectators for sportsmanship on a scale from 0 to 4.
 4 being excellent, 3 good, 2 average, 1 poor, and 0 being unacceptable.
 The referees submit this information in their online match report.
 You can see a team’s averages on these points by passing your cursor over the figures in the SP_AVG column on the standings page.
 These ratings help the league reinforce the ODSL Codes of Conduct.
 They are also used as a tie breaker in the Randy Rawls Sportsmanship Award voting.
 The League will apply additional scrutiny to any teams that consistently run a negative average.